European Volunteering as a tool for personal

 Individual volunteering lets young people participate in the daily work of organisations and lasts between 2 and 12 months.
 Participants can volunteer abroad or in their country of residence for projects covering social inclusion, environment, culture, and more.

 The costs of accommodation and food are covered.
 Participants also receive a small allowance for personal expenses.

 Vitality is a European Solidarity Corps project that brings vitality and dynamism on different levels:

-- in the rural community of Alta Langa and lower Piedmont by introducing 3 foreign volunteers who give visibility to the opportunities of the Erasmus program offered by Vagamondo Youth Organization, they collaborate with local entities in the realization of festivals and events and their own personal project.
+- in the rural community of Alta Langa and lower Piedmont by introducing 3 foreign volunteers who give visibility to the opportunities of the Erasmus program offered by Vagamondo Youth Organization, they collaborate with local entities in the realization of festivals and events and of their own personal project.